shu1995shijia/Plankton_Classification_228/README.md

 ### Instructions on how to run the code

+zip_unzip_file.ipynb: Helper file to unzip and zip the compressed file like dataset.

 Please the run the jupyter notebook file in dataset folder.
    - data_preprocess.ipynb: The data preprocess file for organize the dataset
    - data_augmentation.ipynb: The file to perform data augmentation